vippsas/vipps-ecom-api/vipps-ecom-api.md

 The payment flow can be aborted, under certain circumstances:

-* When the user cancels (rejects) the initiated payment in the Vipps app.
+* When the user cancels (rejects) the initiated payment in Vipps.
 * When the merchant cancels.
 * Timeouts: If the user does not confirm, etc.